htripathi12/chess-nexus/README.md

-My version of a chess study/analysis application built in React.
+My version of a chess study/analysis application built in React